MarcDiethelm/such.less/README.md

 	- Helpers
 	- "Responsibly" grid
 	- Wireframing
-- Elements
+- Setup
-- Project [tbd]
+- Styles (everything else)
-- Structured variables that the bundles, elements and project depend on
+- Structured variables that the Bundles, Setup and Styles depend on

 The bundles are described in detail in the Wiki [todo].